typography-interaction-2526/typography-interaction-2526.github.io/content/topic/dev-tools/index.md

 	>
 </figure>

-Remember that you are not targeting specific devices here—you are looking for when your design/content *breaks*!
+Remember that you are not targeting specific devices; you are looking for when your design/content *breaks*!
 <!-- .intro -->

 <aside>